dialogic-godot/documentation/documentation/reference-manager.md

 Dialogic timelines are saved in text-syntax that often favors being readable over being specific: You do not have to specify the exact character resource every time you reference a character.

-To do this, dialogic assigns each of it's resources (*timelines and characters*) a **unique identifier** string.
+To do this, dialogic assigns each of its resources (*timelines and characters*) a **unique identifier** string.
 This string is initially based on the file name but can be whatever; the only important thing is: not two resources (of the same type) can have the same identifier.

 There is some other name based references in dialogic, notably *portraits* and *variables*.

 Dialogic provides tools to edit unique identifiers and also easily fix any "broken references" if you choose to rename something after having already used it in a timeline.
 These tools live in the Reference Manager which can be accessed via the Link button in the toolbar.

 ## Broken references